-Despite that, this was also a popular place to live and visit - away from the busy, crowded and dirty city.
+Despite that, this was also a popular place to live and visit ay from the busy, crowded and dirty city.
 Cherry Gardens 15 was a resort in the 17th century and was visited by the diarist Samuel Pepys (perhaps best known for his account of the Great Fire of London in 1666).
 Not much further along are the remains of the moated Manor House 16 of Edward III (King of England 1327-1377).
 He led his troops to victory against the French at the Battle of Crécy in 1346 but is perhaps best known for creating the Order of the Garter.
 Apparently, the chivalrous king picked up a lady's fallen garter and declared "Honi soit qui mal y pense" (Evil to him who evil thinks).
 Notwithstanding its curious name, the Order of the Garter is the pinnacle of the British honours system.

-The (old) Angel pub 17 was visited by Captain
+The (old) Angel pub 17 was visited by Captain Cook as

-Cook as he prepared for his voyage to Australia.
+he prepared for his voyage to Australia.
 If you also feel inclined to visit, there is no need anymore to observe the public/private distinctions on the doors.
-The pub, recently refurbished, has a fascinating collection of prints of old Rotherhithe.

-Across the river, in Wapping, you can see more evidence of the warehouses and docks that once thrived along the Thames, housing tea, coffee, sugar, rum, spices, silks, furs and tobacco.
-The fine Georgian houses to the left were built for the officials of the London Dock Company (c.
+The pub, recently refurbished, has a fascinating collection of prints of old you can see more evidence of the warehouses and docks that once thrived along the Thames, housing tea, coffee, sugar, rum, spices, silks, the London Dock Company (c.
 1811).
-They mark the main entrance to the London Docks from the river, now filled in to create a garden.
+They mark the main entrance to the London Docks from the river, now filled in to